-- (ii) DHS motion to join in disciplinary proceedings.
-The Department of Homeland Security (DHS) may file a motion to join in the disciplinary proceedings.
-If the motion is granted, any suspension or expulsion from practice before the Immigration Courts and the Board of Immigration Appeals will also apply to practice before DHS. - (d) Answer.
-A practitioner subject to a Notice of Intent to Discipline (NID) has 30 days from the date of service to file a written answer with the Board of Immigration Appeals and serve a copy on the counsel for the government.
+- (d) Answer.
+A practitioner or recognized organization subject to a Notice of Intent to Discipline (NID) has 30 days from the date of service to file a written answer with the Board of Immigration Appeals and serve a copy on the counsel for the government.
 See Chapter 3.2 (Service on the Opposing Party).
 The answer is deemed filed when it is received by the Board. - (i) Contents.
-In the answer, the practitioner must admit or deny each allegation in the NID.
+In the answer, the practitioner, or, in cases involving recognized organizations, the organization, must admit or deny each allegation in the NID.
 Each allegation not expressly denied is deemed admitted.
-In addition, the answer must state whether the practitioner requests a hearing.
+In addition, the answer must state whether the practitioner or recognized organization requests a hearing.
 If a hearing is not requested, the opportunity to request a hearing is deemed waived.

-- (ii) Motion for Extension of Time to Answer.
+8 C.F.R. § 1003.105(c)(2). - (ii) Motion for Extension of Time to Answer.
 The deadline for filing an answer may be extended for good cause shown, pursuant to a written motion filed with the Board of Immigration Appeals no later than 3 working days before the deadline.
 The motion should be filed with a cover page labeled "MOTION FOR EXTENSION OF TIME TO ANSWER" and comply with the requirements for filing.
-For information on the requirements for filing with the Board, parties should consult the Board of Immigration Appeals Practice Manual, which is available at the Executive Office for Immigration Review website at www.justice.gov/eoir. - (iii) Default order.
-If the practitioner does not file a timely answer, the Board of Immigration Appeals issues a default order imposing the discipline proposed in the NID, unless special considerations are present. - (iv) Motion to set aside default order.
-A practitioner may file a written motion with the Board of Immigration Appeals to set aside a default order.
-The motion must be filed within 15 days of service of the default order.
+For information on the requirements for filing with the Board, parties should consult the Board of Immigration Appeals Practice Manual, which is available at the Executive Office for Immigration Review website at www.justice.gov/eoir.

+- (iii) Default order.
+If the practitioner or, in cases involving recognized organizations, the organization, does not file a timely answer, the Board of Immigration Appeals issues a default order imposing the discipline proposed in the NID, unless special considerations are present.
+8 C.F.R. § 1003.105(d)(2). - (iv) Motion to set aside default order.
+A practitioner or, in cases involving recognized organizations, the organization, subject to a default order may file a written motion with the Board of Immigration Appeals to set aside a default order.
+The motion to set aside a default order must be filed within 15 days of service of the default order.
+8 C.F.R. § 1003.105(d)(2).
 The motion should be filed with a cover page labeled "MOTION TO SET ASIDE DEFAULT ORDER" and comply with the requirements for filing.
 For information on the requirements for filing with the Board, parties should consult the Board of Immigration Appeals Practice Manual.

-In the motion, the practitioner must show that the failure to file a timely answer was caused by exceptional circumstances beyond the practitioner's control, such as his or her serious illness or the death of an immediate relative, but not including less compelling circumstances.
+The motion must show that the failure to file a timely answer was caused by exceptional circumstances beyond the control the practitioner or recognized organization, such as the serious illness or the death of an immediate relative, but not including less compelling circumstances.
+8 C.F.R. § 1003.105(d)(2).